 The ignition is switched on again automatically after the engine stops.
-Engine can be started by operating the rewind starter.
+The engine can be started at any time by actuating the starter.

 Run position I - a hot engine is started in this position or the engine runs in this position.